-The episode "Jurassic Bark" managed to make cry apparently even the crew.
+- "Jurassic Bark", where it is implied that Seymour, having never forgotten Fry, waited for him to come home (despite his cryogenic freezing) until he is implied to have died of old age, managed to make even the crew cry.
 The very fitting music "I Will Wait For You" adds to the sadness.
-Probably one of the greatest pieces of irony ever.
+Probably one of the greatest pieces of dramatic irony ever.

 Fry: I'll never forget him, but he forgot me a long, long time ago.

 - Fridge Tear Jerker: The line after the one Fry forgets in "Walkin' on Sunshine"?
 "And I don't want to spend all my life, just in waiting for you."
 It actually gets worse the more you look at it.
 Becomes more of a Tear Jerker (or less, depending on how you look at it) when you realise that thanks to the time paradox, Lars spent many happy years with both Seymour and his family before the latter was fossilised and the former refroze himself.

 - "Leela's Homeworld" has a moment which is tearjerking in a heartbreaking way is when Leela thinks her parents are her parents' murderers and is about to kill them, and they just accept it.
 In particular the line "That would be best".
 They're so ashamed of what they are, and so sure that Leela would be better off without them, they'd rather Leela kill them than find out the truth.

 - For that matter, there's the scene where you see Leela's parents leave her at the orphanage.
 The heartbreak and sadness they both have at giving her the best chance to live in the normal world without regular Mutant prejudices is quite touching.

 - The fate of Slurms McKenzie in "Fry and the Slurm Factory"; allowing himself to be crushed by the collapsing cave in order to save the Planet Express crew.